Lulani Faucets Review & Rating Updated: July 7, 2025

 The Manufacturers

-Lulani's known faucet manufacturers are and include:
+Lulani's known faucet manufacturers over our 60-month lookback period are and include:

 A Short Note on Chinese Faucet Manufacturing

-Because so many junk faucets originate in China, Chinese faucet manufacturing has gotten a reputation for making cheap, unreliable faucets — in far too many cases a well-earned reputation.
+Because so many junk faucets originate in China, Chinese faucet manufacturing has gotten a reputation for making cheap, unreliable faucets — in far too many cases, a well-earned reputation.

 But, Chinese manufacturers also produce some of the finest faucets made anywhere.